 The idea of a fully automated “lights-out factory” with no production workers - one requiring only machine programming and maintenance - has been a dead end so far.
 Lots of what happens in a factory requires human ingenuity, learning and adaptability.
 As products have become more varied and customised to local markets and customer needs, the economies of full automation are hard to understand.
 WEF believes that the best choice is to combine the strength, precision and speed of industrial robots with the ingenuity, judgement and dexterity of human workers.
 This way, human workers can take advantage of tasks that require flexibility, while the robots handle tasks that make the best use of their strength and speed.

-Manufacturing processes are and more cost-effective when humans and robots work together.
-Following a study by MIT’s Julie Shah, is decreased by 85% when people work collaboratively with a human-aware robot in comparison to when working with all-human teams.
+Manufacturing processes are faster, more efficient and more cost-effective when humans and robots work together.
+Following a study by MIT’s Julie Shah, idle time is decreased by 85% when people work collaboratively with a human-aware robot in comparison to when working with all-human teams.

 Are you interested in reading more?
 Check out WEF’s full report here.

 - TeamViewer: Embrace Advanced Manufacturing TechnologyAI & Automation

 - Top 10: Women in Manufacturing in the UK & EuropeSustainability & ESG

 - TT Electronics Embraces Nearshoring, in Mexicali, MexicoProcurement & Supply Chain

 - Manufacturing EV Charging Solutions at KempowerProcurement & Supply Chain